tedvankessel/udacity-data-pipelines-with-airflow/README.md

 ## Datasets
 ## Scema
 ## DAG setup
-The suggested DAG flow configuration is shown below:
+The suggested individual DAG tasks are shown below (from project docs):

 ![Project_DAG_in_the_Airflow_UI](./image_data/Project_DAG_in_the_Airflow_UI.png)

+The suggested DAG flow configuration is shown below (from project docs:

 ![example_DAG](./image_data/Example_DAG.png)